MicrosoftDocs/azure-aks-docs/articles/kubernetes-fleet/update-automation.md

 ## Delete autoupgrade profile

 Use the following command to delete an existing autoupgrade profile.
-You will be asked to confirm the deletion.
-Include `--yes` to immediately delete the profile.
+You are asked to confirm the deletion.
+If you wish to immediately delete the profile, include `--yes`.

 ```azurecli-interactive
 az fleet autoupgradeprofile delete \